-Continuing on from my Christmas Tree makes are these mini stockings, these are great for putting little presents into and they can easily by personalised by sewing a name onto them.
+Continuing on from my Christmas Tree makesare these mini stockings, these are great for putting little presents into and they can easily by personalised by sewing a name onto them.
+Added bonus with these is they are quick to make – perfect for any last minute gifts.

 I made these using Christmas Birdhouse fabric by The Craft Cotton Company.